Discrete Choice and Random Utility Models#

 ax.set_title("Uncertainty in Marginal Rate of Substitution \n Operating Costs / Installation Costs");

-which suggests that there is almost twice the value accorded to the a unit reduction in recurring operating costs over the one-off installation costs.
+which suggests that there is around .7 of the value accorded to the a unit reduction in recurring operating costs over the one-off installation costs.
 Whether this is remotely plausible is almost beside the point since the model does not even closely capture the data generating process.
 But it’s worth repeating that the native scale of utility is not straightforwardly meaningful, but the ratio of the coefficients in the utility equations can be directly interpreted.

 To assess overall model adequacy we can rely on the posterior predictive checks to see if the model can recover an approximation to the data generating process.